 This mix delivers concentrated protein and fiber.
 Both work together to help you feel full longer, support muscle maintenance, and reduce the urge to snack on less healthy options. - The Digestive Benefit

 After bariatric surgery, digestion shifts.
-Seeds like flax and chia support smoother digestion and help maintain gut health, which is key to staying balanced and energized.
+Seeds like flax support smoother digestion and help maintain gut health, which is key to staying balanced and energized.

 “Creating a daily seed ritual gives bariatric patients a quick and reliable way to meet their fiber and protein needs while also improving digestion,” says Emily Carter, RD, a registered dietitian who works closely with post-surgery patients.